sixeyed/ecs/episodes/ecs-m3/README.md

 curl http://localhost:8010
 ```

-> App breaks - Istio blocks unauthorized communication at the proxy level
+> App breaks - traffic to the web component is blocked.

-Authz - all to web, web to APIs, APIs to db

--
+We can apply fine-grained authorization for this app:

+- [web-allow.yaml](demo3/authz/allow/web-allow.yaml) - the web app allows all incoming HTTP GET requests

+- [stock-allow-web.yaml](demo3/authz/allow/stock-allow-web.yaml) - the stock API allows GET requests from the website

+- [products-allow-web.yaml](demo3/authz/allow/products-allow-web.yaml) - the products API allows GET requests from the website

+- [db-allow-api.yaml](demo3/authz/allow/db-allow-api.yaml) - the database allows TCP traffic on port 5432 from the APIs.

 ```
-kubectl apply -f .\demo3\authz\allow\
+kubectl apply -f ./demo3/authz/allow/

 curl http://localhost:8010
 ```

-> App works
+> It can take a few seconds for the policies to get pushed out to the proxies - but then the app works again.

-Any Pods which are not authenticated can't access the services - [sleep.yaml](demo3/sleep.yaml) doesn't mount a service account token, so it has no service identity.
+Any Pods which are not authorized - or not  authenticated - can't access the service. [sleep.yaml](demo3/sleep.yaml) doesn't mount a service account token, so it has no service identity.

 ```
 kubectl apply -f demo3/sleep.yaml